Workers' Compensation Lawyer in New Jersey

 When you have questions about your work injury, talk to us.
 Our Workers’ Compensation attorneys represent employees from all industries who have suffered work-related injuries.
 We will answer your questions and explain your rights.

 Recovering from a serious injury is difficult enough without worrying about losing your job and livelihood.
-Contact the Reinartz Law Firm for aggressive representation from a worker's compensation lawyer for serious work injuries.
+Contact the Reinartz Law Firm for aggressive representation from a New Jersey worker's compensation lawyer for serious work injuries.
+Having a personal injury attorney on your side could prove beneficial to your case.

 - What are Workers’ Compensation Benefits?